Trustee knowledge and understanding (TKU)

 - Trustees have a new legal requirement to explain, in the annual chair’s statement, how they meet the requirements for having appropriate knowledge and understanding, and how the trustees’ combined knowledge and understanding (and the advice available to them) enable them to properly exercise their trustee functions.

-We have produced a guide to the new charges and governance duties which we recommend that you read in the first instance.
+We have produced a guide to the new governance duties which we recommend that you read in the first instance.

 Other changes in the law mean that from 6 April 2015 many members of UK pension schemes which offer defined contribution (DC) benefits will have increased flexibility over how they take their pension from age 55.
 We recommend that trustees of schemes which offer DC benefits take time to become familiar with these new flexibilities and consider them alongside the existing material regarding annuities in this code.
 We have produced a guide to communicating about pension flexibilities which we recommend that you read.